 “You get a little of our chicken and taste it, you will be kicked,” said Lapecus Gross, a long time friend and colleague of Riko's co-owners, Mariko and Tiffany Wiley.

 In the kitchen, Mariko Wiley and cook Reggie Owens move with seemingly impossible speed to fill a growing list of orders.
 Customer favorites include the hot wings and whole chicken, broccoli and cheese, shrimpburger, fried fish, and kickin fries loaded with peppers, bacon, cheese, and ranch sauce.

 The shrimpburger is a beef burger piled high with seasoned shrimp.
 It's a Riko's Kickin Chicken specialty and customer favorite.
 (Submitted)

-At the counter, Tiffany Wiley moves just as fast as she manages the phone and line of hungry customers.
-She greets every guest with a smile and takes time to hug her regulars.
+At the counter, Tiffany Wiley moves just as fast as she manages the phone and line of customers.
+She greets every guest with a smile and hugs her regulars.

 Located at 1329 Madison Avenue, the business is an all-around family affair.